 CS 185 - Foundations of Computer Science II 3 hours

 An introduction to the foundations of the discipline of Computer Science, integrating discrete mathematics with the study of abstraction, recursion, algorithms, machine organization, and data structures.
-Prerequisite: CS 180.
+Prerequisite: CS 180 and MATH 198 or consent of instructor.